VOL. IV - CHAPTER 7

 Mary Ann Elphick died in 1893 aged 9 years old (Reg Gen March Qtr 1893 Hailsham 2b 69)

 In 1901 the remaining family was living at Brick House Farm, Herstmonceux.
 Walter was a farmer working on own account at home.
 Of their children Walter, Alice and Kate were at home.
 They were still at Brick House Farm in 1911.
-Only daughter Kate remained at home.
+Only daughter Kate remained at home, she is described as "slightly blind since birth."

 Walter Elphick of Springfield Farm, Warbleton died on 27 January 1926.
 Probate was granted to Mary Jane Elphick, widow and Walter Frank Elphick, farmer.